 This one is fairly simple.
 Approach someone who fits the above criteria and ask.
 I have been at companies that assigned mentors but my experience was that failed miserably.
 It ended up feeling like a chore to both parties and the mentor relationship quickly fell apart.
 Or alternately it was just going through the motions.
 I would recommend regardless of your company policy you approach and get your own mentor.
 This would be true even if it is in addition to the company appointed mentor.

-Mentor, not just for Work
+Not just for Work

 I have focused much of my comments above on a career mentor, but to be honest a mentor can be useful for all aspects of life.
 For a new hobby a mentor can help you learn the ins and outs.
 For finances a financial advisor, or better and cheaper, someone you know whom is financially successful, would be a good mentor.
 Even for parenting, which is where my aforementioned father in law comes in.
 The reality is, there are no new problems in the world.
 There is always someone who has been there before and experienced the issue.
 The key is wherever possible to learn from them so you do not repeat their mistakes.